slott56/slott56.github.io/Pelican/content/blog/2005/09/2005_09_22-essay_23_jumping_the_technology_ship.rst

-**Quality** .
-Currently, we're pretty good a PL/SQL web pages.
+**Quality**.
+Currently, we're pretty good at PL/SQL web pages.
 Would we be better with J2EE?
 Would STRUTS improve the overall quality?
 Specifically, which of the quality factors might be touched: Need Satisfaction, Resource Use, Maintainability, Adaptability, TCO?

-PL/SQL -- lacking
-effective object definition -- can impose limitations on reuse and understandability.
+PL/SQL -- lacking effective object definition -- can impose limitations on reuse and understandability.
 While Java has the capability of producing larger and more sophisticated applications, the quality of work that I've seen in Java indicates that it isn't the norm.
 PL/SQL has limited adaptability.
 But that puts us